 People often stick lavender in herb gardens, but its attractive foliage is visually appealing enough to garner it a prominent place in the flower garden even when not in bloom.
 You can use it as a short border plant where appropriate too.
 Plant lavender in masses for a more dramatic effect.
 Because lavender has cool-toned leaves, it looks good paired with vibrant green foliage.

 You can snip the plant and enjoy its summer blooms indoors.
 Lavender also has a host of potential health benefits.
 Rarely does an essential oil set come without a bottle of lavender oil.
 Studies suggest that lavender may help with stress and anxiety.
 Some people use the soothing scent to help them fall asleep.
-Essential oil enthusiasts who wish to extract oil from lavender plants should opt for a variety like Lavandin (Lavandula x intermedia).
-This hybrid variety produces high yields of oil.
+Essential oil enthusiasts who wish to extract oil from lavender plants should opt for a variety like Lavandin (Lavandula x intermedia, zones 5-8).
+This hybrid plant typically produces more flowers with high yields of oil.

 The perennial herb is also frequently used to make a variety of bath and body products because of its strong scent.
 There's some evidence that lavender oil may help with alopecia-related hair loss and various skin conditions.
 Another study concludes that lavender may have anti-inflammatory properties, which helps explain its ability to soothe and calm irritated skin.

 You can also cook with lavender, though not everyone loves the strong flavor of the herb.
 It's commonly used in baking and pairs well with lemon.
 It adds a floral aroma to baked goods but isn't quite a good fit for savory dishes.
-If you plan to use lavender in your culinary creations, the best varieties are those with a sweet aroma, such as 'Provence' lavender (Lavandula x intermedia 'Provence').
+If you plan to use lavender in your culinary creations, the best types to choose are those with a sweet aroma, such as Provence lavender (Lavandula x intermedia 'Provence').
 If you're a fan of lavender's scent, you can also dry sprigs of it and add it to sachets to make homemade potpourri.

 How to Grow Lavender